ppeble/emissary-ingress.dev/content/en/docs/2.5/howtos/istio.md

   AMBASSADOR_ENVOY_BASE_ID: "1"
 ```

-To install $productName$ with Helm, use these values to configure Istio integration:
+To install Emissary with Helm, use these values to configure Istio integration:

 1. Create the `$productNamespace$` Namespace: